CorinaNC/TomoTech/README.md

 # TomoTech
-Tasks, but with a Tamagotchi \
+Tasks Calendar, but with a Tamagotchi \
 Website Link: https://to-mo.tech/

 ## Team Members